Godot-Languages-Support/godot-lang-support/README.md

 ## Categories

 ### By editor support
-- 🧬 Can be edited inside Godot Engine (includes language bindings which use `PluginScript`).
+- 🧬 Can be edited inside Godot Engine (includes language bindings which use `PluginScript` and the `Script API`).
 - 🔌 Can be edited in an External Editor (includes languages bindings which use `NativeScript`).

 ### By maintainer